 What types of solventless extraction methods are there?

-Dry sifting is a method used to produce the solventless concentrate hash.
-Relying on the original principles used by ancient civilizations, manufacturers agitate dried cannabis flower over fine mesh screens, separating the trichomes from the plant material to produce kief.
+Dry sifting is a method used to produce a solventless concentrate called “hash.”
+Relying on the original principles used by ancient civilizations, manufacturers agitate dried cannabis flower over fine mesh screens to dry sift it.
+This process separates the trichomes from the plant material to produce kief.
 The kief can then be subjected to heat and pressure to be pressed into potent bricks of hash.

 Ice water extraction involves agitating freshly harvested cannabis flower in near-freezing water to separate the trichomes from the plant.
-The near-freezing temperatures make the trichomes brittle and snap off when agitated in a wash machine.
+The near-freezing temperatures make the trichomes brittle enough to snap off when agitated in a wash machine.
 The separated trichomes are then sifted through a series of fine sieves to separate them from the water.
-Once collected, the trichomes are scraped from the sieves and allowed to dry (often using a freeze dryer) into bricks of “bubble hash.”
+Once collected, the trichomes are scraped from the sieves and allowed to dry (often using a freeze dryer) into bricks of “bubble hash” or “ice water hash.”

 Rosin is a solventless extract that can be produced from kief or hash (usually bubble hash) by loading it into a device called a rosin press.
 A rosin press features two metal plates arranged like a vice grip, which are heated and then used to squeeze the bricks of hash.
 When pressed, a potent, viscous oil is squeezed from the hash; this is rosin.

-When using fresh frozen flower, like Cryo Cure’s live resin flower, the result of this process is called “live rosin.”
-That’s because it contains the optimal amount of cannabinoids and terpenes, captured from flower that is preserved to remain as fresh as the day it was harvested with a superior shelf life
+When using fresh frozen flowerlike Cryo Cure’s live cured flower, the result of this process is called “live rosin.”
+That’s because it contains the optimal amount of cannabinoids and terpenes, captured from flower that is preserved to remain as fresh as the day it was harvested with a superior shelf life.

 What contributes to solventless extract quality?